torvalds/linux/Documentation/admin-guide/devices.rst

 slave devices are connected by the kernel, generating the equivalent of a bidirectional pipe with TTY capabilities.

-Recent versions of the Linux kernels and GNU libc contain support for the System V/Unix98 naming scheme for PTYs, which assigns a common device, ``/dev/ptmx``, to all the masters (opening it will automatically give you a previously unassigned PTY) and a subdirectory, ``/dev/pts``,
+Recent versions of the GNU/Linux kernels and GNU libc contain support for the System V/Unix98 naming scheme for PTYs, which assigns a common device, ``/dev/ptmx``, to all the masters (opening it will automatically give you a previously unassigned PTY) and a subdirectory, ``/dev/pts``,